skafos/sagemaker-example-models/README.md

 [TuriCreate](https://github.com/apple/turicreate).
 At the end of each example notebook, you will be able to upload a trained [CoreML](https://developer.apple.com/documentation/coreml) model to [Skafos.ai](https://skafos.ai) where you can deliver over-the-air to your iOS applications.
-In this repo, we provide three machine learning tasks to get you started.
+In this repo, we provide two machine learning tasks to get you started.

 ## Syncing with Sagemaker
 ![Sagemaker Logo](/assets/sagemaker-logo.jpg)